itu-devops/lecture_notes/sessions/session_08/Slides.md

 2. **Understanding**

- - How is your system being used?
+ - How is our system being used?
  - Were we under attack last night?
  - Are people trying to hack into our server?
 (Yes!)